EU clinches deal to cap bankers' bonuses

 A ceiling on bonuses, the only one of its kind globally, is perhaps the most radical aspect of the new rules, and runs the risk of establishing an uneven global playing field that could put European banks at a disadvantage in attracting staff.

-"If you're the mayor of Mumbai or Hong Kong, today was a good day," said Alan Johnson, managing director of compensation consultants Johnson Associates.
-"If you're the mayor of London or Paris you may not admit it, but today was a really terrible day.
-Employment in Europe may go down and taxes (revenues) will go down because the jobs will just go somewhere else."
+Udo Bullmann, a German member of parliament involved in the negotiations, said the deal was "revolution in a sector that didn't have rules any more".

-Many think the reforms, which would be enforced by national and pan-European regulators, will do little to lower pay in finance, where headhunters say some annual packages in London approach 5 million pounds.
+But many think the reforms, which would be enforced by national and pan-European regulators, will do little to lower pay in finance, where headhunters say some annual packages in London approach 5 million pounds ($7.6 million).

 An earlier attempt to limit bankers' pay with an EU law forcing financiers to defer bonus payments over up to five years merely prompted lenders to increase base salaries.